 The Pipe17 outbound inventory sync is update-based.
-This means that we only send an inventory update after we receive an inventory update.
+This means that Pipe17 only sends an inventory update after it receives an inventory update.
 For this reason, the best way to test inventory sync to your sales channel is to “mimic” an inventory change within Pipe17:

-- In a new tab, open and log in to your sales channel.
-Navigate to the inventory information for the SKU you just edited, and verify that the stock matches the number you just set in Pipe17.
-This should sync within 5 minutes.
+- In a new tab, open and log in to your sales channel platform.
+Navigate to the inventory information for the SKU you just edited.
+Within 5 minutes, the inventory information should sync between the sales channel and Pipe17.
+You can verify that the stock matches the number that you have updated set in Pipe17.

 Test your order flow